Afrobeats: 2020s

 In September 2021, Ckay became the second Nigerian pop artist to debut on the Billboard Hot 100 with his song "Love Nwantiti" which peaked at number one in India, the Netherlands, Norway and Switzerland, and gained popularity across TikTok.
 CKay personally dubbed his sound 'Emo-afrobeats', noting the additional focus on emotional and romantic-focused lyricism in his music.
 In the same month Wizkid's "Essence" became the first African song to be certified platinum and to reach the top ten of the Billboard Hot 100.

-In March 2022, the United States Billboard announced it would be creating an 'Official U.S Afrobeats Songs Chart' to track the sales and streaming data of afrobeat songs in the U.S. In the year prior, Wizkid had spent a collective 27 weeks on the radio domination Chart with Essence, after which Kodak Black's "Super Gremlin" claimed the number one spot.
+In March 2022, the United States Billboard announced it would be creating an 'Official U.S. Afrobeats Songs Chart' to track the sales and streaming data of afrobeat songs in the U.S. In the year prior, Wizkid had spent a collective 27 weeks on the radio domination Chart with Essence, after which Kodak Black's "Super Gremlin" claimed the number one spot.
 Currently, the genre has yielded some of the biggest success stories of the young decade — including songs like Wizkid's "Essence" featuring Tems, CKay's "Love Nwantiti (Ah Ah Ah)" and Fireboy DML's "Peru".
+In August 2023, Burna Boy's seventh Studio album, I Told Them debuted at number one on the UK Album Chart, the first ever by an African artist.
+Rema released his debut album Raves & Roses in March 2022 and by 2023 the lead single "Calm Down" went viral with its remix featuring Selena Gomez reaching number three on the Billboard Hot 100 and reached a record of more than a billion streams on Spotify.
+Billboard referred to the song as "Afrobeats biggest cross over hit."

+In 2023, Spotify organized five local workshop and media events within African cities, under the initiative of promoting Afrobeats acts.
+Later that year, Tyla became the first South African artist to debut on the Billboard Hot 100 in 55 years, with her single "Water" which contains Afrobeats influences.

 Subgenres

+Afro-Adura

+Afro-Adura, also known as Afro-Trenches, is a subgenre of afrobeats with a lyrical focus on spirituality and uplifting messages that emerged in 2022, while also containing references to the harsh realities of street life and escaping poverty.
+Afro-adura production styles are 'energetic' and 'melancholic', while lyrics are often sung in the Yoruba language.
+The name is a portmanteau of "afro" (from afrobeats) and "adura" (meaning "prayer" in Yoruba).
+In January 2023, Boomplay launched an official afro-adura playlist, describing the genre as "music for the street by the street with the major element being the introspective and motivational lyrics".

+Artists associated with the genre include Seyi Vibez, Tope Alabi, 9ice, Oritse Femi, Jaywon, Dotman, Barry Jhay, Bella Shmurda, Zinoleesky, MohBad, Asake, T.I Blaze, Magicsticks.

+Afro-adura has alternatively been referred to as a subgenre of street-hop, or even as a synonym for street-hop.
+Seyi Vibez personally stated he was not aware of the term, and it has been criticised as an unnecessary 'branding exercise'.